RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

      small_molecule_parameterizor(pdbfile="ligand.pdb", forcefield_option='GAFF', output_xmlfile="ligand.xml")

-.. warning:: Make sure that the PDB-file, MOL-file or SDF-file atom ordering and connectivity matches the information present in the PDB-file that will be used to
+.. warning:: Make sure that the PDB-file, MOL-file or SDF-file atom ordering and connectivity matches the information present in the PDB-file (the merged PDB-file)
-    to setup the system later.
+    that will be used to to setup the system later.
 Otherwise the ligand will not be recognized.

-The function returns an OpenMM forcefield object (that assumes Amber14 for protein and solvent and GAFF for the ligand) and also writes out an XML-file with the forcefield parameters for the ligand (ligand.xml).
+The function returns an OpenMM forcefield object (that assumes Amber14 for protein and solvent and GAFF for the ligand) but also writes out an XML-file with the forcefield parameters for the ligand (ligand.xml).
-It is usually best to use the ligand.xml file.
+It is usually best to use the ligand.xml file directly.

 ######################################################